projectsveltos/sveltos/docs/template/examples.md

     - Gianluca Mardente
 ---

-# Introduction to Template Examples with copy, setField, removeField and chain methods
+# Template Examples with copy, setField, removeField and chain methods

+This section is designed to help users get started with the Sveltos template feature.
+It provides simple to follow template examples based on defined resource manipulation functions.

 ## Copy Example

-This example demonstrates how to copy a Secret from the management cluster to matching managed clusters using Sveltos.
+The example demonstrates how to copy a Secret from the **management** cluster to **matching managed** clusters using Sveltos.

 Create a Secret named __imported-secret__ in the __default__ namespace of your management cluster.
-This Secret should contain Docker registry credentials encoded in base64 format.
+The Secret should contain Docker registry credentials encoded in base64 format.

 ```
 kubectl apply -f - <<EOF